pwikapanel/sync/Interface/app icon/README.md

 ---
 ### Drop Shadows

+Shadows are **different at different sizes** (otherwise the shadow on small icon sizes looks too small).

-The drop shadows should be applied in Photoshop, so they will be first exported at the correct size without shadows from Illustrator.
+The drop shadows are applied in Photoshop:

 roundrect |  transp | distance | size
 ---------:|:-------:|---------:|----: